bnjbvr/trinity/README.md

   </p>
 </div>

+## TL;DR

+Trinity is an experimental bot framework written in Rust and using matrix-rust-sdk, as well as commands / modules compiled to WebAssembly, with convenient developer features like modules hot-reload.

 ## What is this?

-This is a fun weekend project where I've written a new generic Matrix bot framework.
+This started as a fun weekend project where I've written a new generic Matrix bot framework.
 It is written in Rust from scratch using the fantastic [matrix-rust-sdk](https://github.com/matrix-org/matrix-rust-sdk) crate.

 Bot commands can be implemented as WebAssembly components, using